CypherWhisperer/CypherWhisperer/README.md

-# Hey there! 👋 I'm Cypher Whisperer
+# Hey there! 👋 I'm CypherWhisperer

 🎓 **Computer Science Student** at Zetech University, Kenya
 💻 **Full-Stack Developer** with a passion for creating beautiful, secure digital experiences